CorreiaLucas/CorreiaLucas/README.md

 🔭 I’m currently working on a video game using unreal Engine for the first time.

-🤔 I’m looking for an internship in the IT sector

 🌱 Most of my projects are not on GitHub, but I should definitely commit them here.

 ### My skills ⭐